coderaiser/node-copymitter/README.md

 ## Local

-`Copymitter` could be used localy.
+`Copymitter` can used localy.
 It will emit event on every copied file.
 Good for making progress bars.

 ### Install

 ```
-npm i copymitter --save
+npm i copymitter
 ```

 ### How to use?